TheEnjoyneer/floridayear1/spring2020/eel5733/progAssigns/pa1/readMe.txt

 	Prerequisites
 	- A text file of tuples for input
 	- A text file of tuples of expected output
-	- All 3 files compiled using the makefile already

 	Running
 	1) Run "run.sh <inputFileName> <outputFileName>"